1 | A company's operating system: a practical model for scaling organizations

 This post is the starting point: outlining what a company's operating system is, why every organization already has one, and why it is worth working on deliberately.

-The next post will look at "the why" in more depth: why growth often leads to complexity, slowness, and the loss of start-up mojo.
-And while some of this is unavoidable, why building a strong operating system can make a big difference.
+In the next post, I look at why scaling organizations develop what Alex Komoroske calls the coordination headwind – why growth so often leads to complexity, slowness, and the loss of start-up mojo – and why deliberately shaping your operating system can make a big difference.

 Because scaling is not just about more revenue, customers, or products.
 It is also about ensuring that the systems underpinning your organization can keep growing with you.